teamatrk/geoApi/README.md

       1) (string)  address

-      2) (array) apis -> className of apis to include in the result set, leave blank to include all integrated apis Response Body =>
+      2) (optional) (array) apis -> className of apis to include in the result set, leave blank to include all integrated apis
+Response Body =>
       { data
 :